AgoraIO/Docs-Source/on-premise-recording/reference/billing.md

 For example, if the recording server records two 960 × 720 video streams at the same time, the aggregate resolution is 960 × 720 + 960 × 720 = 1,382,400.
 The recording service is charged based on the Full HD video pricing.

-## Cost calculation

-Agora calculates the recording service minutes of audio and video used by your projects on a monthly basis.

-At the end of each month, Agora adds up the usage duration (in seconds) of audio and video in each category, and divides them by 60 to get the respective service minutes (rounded up to the nearest integer).
-Then, Agora multiplies the service minutes by the corresponding pricing to get the cost of that month.

-**Cost = audio charges + video charges = audio pricing × audio service minutes + video pricing × video service minutes**

-<div class="alert note"><ul><li>If the recording server successfully records both audio and video at the same time, then Agora only charges for the video minutes.</li><li>During a recording, the idle minutes are charged based on the audio pricing.
-The cost is the audio pricing × idle minutes.</li></ul></div>

-### Service minutes

-Service minutes (accurate to seconds) are calculated from the time when the recording starts to the time when the recording stops in a channel.

-Service minutes comprise the following:

-- **Video minutes**: The duration that the recording server records video in a channel.
-- **Audio minutes**: The remaining duration after deducting the video minutes from the total duration when the recording server is in the channel, regardless of whether the recording server records any audio.

-<div class="alert note">If you create a recording instance and record multiple audio and video streams at the same time in a channel, the total service minutes per streams are not additive.
-For example: <ul><li>If a recording instance records the video streams of both user A and user B for the same 10 minutes, the billing for the recording service is for 10 minutes of video.</li><li>If a recording instance records the audio stream of user A and the video stream of user B for the same 10 minutes, the billing for the recording device is also for 10 minutes of video.</li></ul>If you use multiple recording instances at the same time in a channel, then the service minutes per recording instance are additive.</div>

 ## Examples